12beesinatrenchcoat/12beesinatrenchcoat.github.io/blog/_posts/2020-02-20-first_post.md

 ---
 title:         "a first post"
-description:   "i have no idea what i'm doing, and i'm just hoping this works correctly."
+description:   "i have no idea what i'm doing, and i'm just hoping this works correctly. (the test post!)"
 headerImage:   "/assets/images/mcimage-lolxd.webp"
 ---